 Tired of seeing irrelevant content on your Facebook timeline that has nothing to do with your page?
-Well Facebook is too, and this year they’re doing something about it.
+Well, Facebook is too, and this year they’re doing something about it.
 The globally known site has created a New Year’s resolution and it has to do with Engagement Baiting.

-Engagement Baiting is the manipulation of Facebook’s algorithm, which purpose serves to make posts or certain pages rank higher is user’s news feeds.
+Engagement Baiting is the manipulation of Facebook’s algorithm, which purpose serves to make posts or certain pages rank higher in user’s news feeds.
 For example, we’ve all scrolled down our timeline and seen the post “Share this 20 times to receive a free car,” in other words Share baiting.
 Or maybe your more familiar with “Like, share and tag 10 friends in this post for a chance to be entered into our monthly prize drawing” –Tag baiting.
-Whether you were tricked by share, tag, comment, vote or react baiting, were all guilty of being the fish who just couldn’t resist.
+Whether you were tricked by share, tag, comment, vote or react baiting, we’re all guilty of being the fish who just couldn’t resist.

 Facebook has decided to ditch showing content that only informs and entertains for content that inspires meaningful discussion between family, friends, and businesses.
-Tested over the last few months, the social media site has concluded that sparking meaningful discussions, and interactions, will help boost the Site’s traffic and cater more to what users want and need.
+Tested over the last few months, the social media site has concluded that sparking meaningful discussions, and interactions will help boost the Site’s traffic and cater more to what users want and need.

 To demote engagement baiting, Adam Mosseri, Head of News Feed at Facebook says, “We will predict which posts you might want to interact with your friends about and show these posts higher in feed.
 These are posts that inspire back- and forth discussion in the comments and posts that you might want to interact too.”